 If you are still not convinced that you should make sure to avoid making a wedding with children in attendance we will raise a few reasons for your attention below.
 The first reason that you need to take into consideration is that by inviting children it will drive up the cost of your wedding as even though children may eat less food they will still count as a guest which can increase the prices by a lot if there is a fixed fee per individual guest.

-Another reason is bad as it sounds is that it can make the wedding less enjoyable as there will be screaming and crying children at your wedding which will ruin the experience for everyone involved.
-Young children do not understand the significance of a wedding ceremony so they will not be quiet and it is not their fault but the responsibility of the adults responsible for the children and also for the organization of the wedding.
+Another reason is bad as it sounds is that it can make the wedding less enjoyable as there will be screaming and crying kids at your wedding which will ruin the experience for everyone involved.
+Young children do not understand the significance of a wedding ceremony so they will not be quiet and it is not their fault but the responsibility of the adults responsible for the kids and also for the organization of the wedding.

 Related to the point above, if children attend your guests are forced to double up as babysitters which just ruins the whole experience for everyone involved especially if they did not come with any kids of their own.

-Children are also much more likely to create a mess in the most creative and original ways possible, this will result in increased clean up bills after your wedding has finished, The cost can also increase dramatically if the mess created by the children attending your wedding ends up permanently staining, for example, the walls and furniture.
+Kids are also much more likely to create a mess in the most creative and original ways possible, this will result in increased clean up bills after your wedding has finished, The cost can also increase dramatically if the mess created by the children attending your wedding ends up permanently staining, for example, the walls and furniture.

 Furthermore, when you invite parents with kids to the premises of your wedding you now have to bore responsibility for the safety of the children and if the children get injured in any way due to mismanagement or incompetency that parents will look to you for answers as children are not mature and knowledgeable like most adults to know what to do and what not to do.

 Finally, a wedding is a joyous affair, meaning that there will be a lot of adults there drinking and having fun.
 This means that it may not be an appropriate setting for young children to be around drunk adults as they will receive less care and attention from the adults that will be under the influence of alcohol.
-Moreover, it will reduce the fun parents of those children can have as they will not be able to drink and socialize since they will have to be caring for their children.
+Moreover, it will reduce the fun parents of those kids can have as they will not be able to drink and socialize since they will have to be caring for their kids.
 So, therefore, it may be a very good solution to hire babysitter and child entertainers to look after the kids in another part of the building where your wedding is taking place.

 Can I enforce age limits instead of banning all children?